 Jump to:

-Strawberry sando is an indulgent dessert made of fluffy milk bread, heavy whipping cream, sugar and ripe strawberries.
-It's a popular Japanese fruit sandwich and it's sold at many convenience stores.
+Strawberry sando is an indulgent dessert made of soft, fluffy Asian milk bread, heavy whipping cream, sugar, and sweet strawberries.
+It's a popular Japanese fruit sandwich, typically found at Japanese convenience stores (or 'konbini') like Lawson or 7-Eleven.

-Locals love this Asian treat as it's beautiful, refreshing and delicious!
-There are many varieties of this dessert sandwich, some featuring oranges, grapes or kiwis.
+Japanese locals love this sweet treat as it's aesthetically pleasing, refreshing, and delicious!
+There are many varieties of this dessert sandwich, featuring oranges, grapes, or kiwis.
 Sometimes the fruits are also shaped into gorgeous flower patterns.

-This strawberry cream sandwich almost tastes like a cake, thanks to the fluffy bread and thick sweet cream but there is no baking involved!
+This strawberry cream sandwich almost tastes like a cake, thanks to the fluffy bread and thick sweet cream, but the best part is that it's a no-bake dessert!

 Ingredients & Substitutes